xvh7419/ADA-Assignment-2/README.md

 Possible Changes:
 - Get the image itself and measure/get height and width from there.
 - Add in a way to handle invalid links.
 For example, a link that has no text/xml/html (like a download link) will return an error.
+- Add a way to handle malformed links.
+A malformed link is a URL that doesn't have that http:// or https:// thing at the beginning and so   will return an error.
+- Make a method that creates a connection that handles the above exceptions and call that in the get method instead of having to create     connection all the time.

 Q2
 - Functioning correctly.
 May be some errors due to poor website HTML practice however.